ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Package name
 ============

-The new module is named :mod:`ftrack_api`, by using a new module name, you can continue to use the old API side-by-side with the new.
+The new package is named :mod:`ftrack_api`, by using a new package name, you can continue to use the old API side-by-side with the new.

 Old API::